isieo/VMCBlendshapeInterceptor/README.md

     "repeat_packets": false,          // Repeat all the packets to a different application, useful if want to have multiple marionette softwares
     "repeat_host": "127.0.0.1",
     "repeat_port": 39542,
+    "httpPort": 8088,            // HTTP Port that will be listening in localhost, this is useful to triggering blendshapes via an external application
 ```